 Personally, my greatest fear is to be one who is spiritually deceived.
-I fear this because I know that there is an enemy after our souls who has been around for thousands of years, perfecting his craft to take us down.
+It is a healthy kind of fear, more of one that understands the danger around me.
+This danger is that of an enemy who is seeking after our souls and has been around for thousands of years, perfecting his craft to take us down.
 This enemy has watched me and knows me well.
 He knows my vulnerability and weaknesses.
 His task is to be like the beekeeper when he blows smoke upon the bees to dull their sense, so they become more compliant.
 His skill is to cause us to make decisions that will create and open a crack so he may have greater access to our lives.
 Deception does not just happen in one moment but is the culmination of choices we make that eventually subdue us into no longer being able to decipher spiritual truth from error, and so we embrace wholeheartedly the false.
 We are under a demonic spell, of our own doing.

 To be one who will escape from being deceived must lead disciplined lives, much like anyone who wants to become physically healthy and fit.
 If they do not live lives that are disciplined, they will not obtain the health and strength they desire.
 In the same way, we, as followers of Christ cannot take a day off or slack anywhere in our walk with Him – because the devil is like a roaring lion who seeks to devour anyone who does!